 Weegee hung around the town for a while, taking photographs for his book Naked Hollywood and turning up on the edges of things like The Set-Up.
 Following Hollywood, he worked on commissions for Vogue magazine and sold pictures to the Museum of Modern Art.
 But seeing pictures of him rubbing, bug-eyed, up against the likes Tony Curtis and Janet Leigh at some glitzy opening is enough to demonstrate that he never really fit in among the glitter.

 Weegee’s people were never the iconic nighthawks Edward Hopper found at the diner.
-Rather they were the worn down, dirty twilight citizens Tom Waits christened “raindogs” (indeed, the cover of Waits’ great album of that title is highly reminiscent of one of Weegee’s “sleep” photographs): a cast of sailors on leave, failed singers, sleepy circus clowns and strippers, tired mothers of hungry-eyed children, midget newspaper vendors, hookers and transvestites, young lovers with nowhere to go, children engaged in the profound escape of a movie show, ex-cons and men who seem to have been old forever.
+Rather they were the worn down, dirty twilight citizens Tom Waits christened “raindogs” (indeed, the cover of Waits’ great album of that title – a picture by the Swedish photographer Anders Petersen, taken from his afterhours-streetlife collection Café Lehmitz– is highly reminiscent of one of Weegee’s “sleep” photographs).
+A cast of sailors on leave, failed singers, sleepy circus clowns and strippers, tired mothers of hungry-eyed children, midget newspaper vendors, hookers and transvestites, young lovers with nowhere to go, children engaged in the profound escape of a movie show, ex-cons and men who seem to have been old forever.

 There were eight million stories in the naked city, including the stories that no one wanted to hear, and the stories that no one wanted told.
 Keeping the time frozen forever, Weegee’s photographs told them all.
 And the telling of them became his own.